Hastings Pollinator Pathway

 Every home garden, large and small

-NEW: Talking points and itemized instructions to help homeowners and their landscapers achieve an ecologically healthier yard.
+See our talking points and itemized instructions for tips on how to negotiate an ecologically healthier yard with your landscaper.
 This doc is a good read whether or not you employ a service.
+Read it here

 This map graphic illustrates a conceptual pathway that connects Hastings to regional efforts, but each and every yard is important!

 Add Me to the Map! - click to sign up

 Add your garden, whether you are just beginning and looking for support or are stewarding a pollinator oasis.
 And, find neighbors who are planting native plants and going pesticide free!